HJacksons/ecg-diffusion/README.md

-# Electrocardiogram Generation using Diffusion model
+# Electrocardiogram Generation using Diffusion
-Project description
+A latent diffusion model for generating conditioned ECG signals

 ## Getting started